Be in the Know

 With literal thousands of gyms currently operating in the UK, the chances are you won’t have to look very far if you’re looking for personal training jobs.

-Annual sales revenues from personal training alone now exceed £650m.
+Furthermore, annual sales revenues from personal training alone have exceeded a massive £650m.
 So not only is there a wealth of employment opportunity in this industry, but there’s also plenty of money to be made for PTs looking to establish themselves.

 Research undertaken by HFE found that across the UK, there are over 12,000 personal training jobs currently being advertised.
 The highest concentration of these opportunities is in England, but there are still plenty of jobs also to be found in Scotland, Wales and Northern Ireland.
 Breaking these stats down by region, we found, as you might expect, that London comes out on top with over 2,000 vacancies.

-If you’re looking for a personal job, whether this is in London, Manchester, Birmingham, or any other major city or town, then you’re in luck as there is no shortage of opportunities available.
+If you’re looking for a personal training job, whether this is in London, Manchester, Birmingham, Liverpool, or any other major city or town then you’re in luck, as there is no shortage of opportunities available.